BloomTech-Labs/ds-bw/README.md

 - [calmcode.io video - FastAPI - Type Validation](https://calmcode.io/fastapi/type-validation.html)
 - [pydantic docs - Validators](https://pydantic-docs.helpmanual.io/usage/validators/)

 `app/api/viz.py` defines the **Visualization** endpoint.
-Currently `/viz/{statecode}` accepts GET requests where `{statecode}` is the 2 character US state postal code, and responds with a Plotly figure of the state's unemployment rate, as a JSON string.
+Currently `/viz/{statecode}` accepts GET requests where `{statecode}` is a 2 character US state postal code, and responds with a Plotly figure of the state's unemployment rate, as a JSON string.
 Create your own Plotly visualizations in notebooks.
 Then add your code to this source code file.
 Your web developer teammates can use [react-plotly.js](https://github.com/plotly/react-plotly.js/) to show the visualizations.

 ![react-plotly.js animation](https://media.giphy.com/media/j3QG8qVBQcpKvCfO3T/giphy.gif)